Small monthly mailings that generate big response

 Each of these milestone birthdays gives a Financial Planner a chance to show off her expertise.
 They can show how their services can make a big financial difference in someone’s retirement life.

 The key is selecting a highly targeted list by month & year of birth, putting together a great marketing piece and mailing at the right time with a solid offer.

 We know that Age 59 ½ is significant in that it is generally the earliest that withdrawals can be made from certain retirement plans without incurring the 10 percent “early withdrawal” penalty on investments.

 This is the kind of topic that becomes water cooler talk at the office and many people are confused about what is right for them.
 Do they simply withdraw money or do they roll it over to a Roth IRA – what’s their best option?

-Financial advisors should consider mailing a letter to the turning 59 ½-ers, explaining how they can help them make an educated decision about their future.
-This is a great chance to broaden their client base and, if they make the right impression, they can convert prospects to clients that can stay with them for decades!
+Financial advisors should consider mailing a letter to the turning 59 ½-ers.
+This letter should explain how you can help them make an educated decision about their future.
+This is a great chance to broaden your client base.
+If you make the right impression, you can convert prospects to clients that can stay with you for decades!